Italian Bruschetta Recipe2013-04-24

 This information is per serving.

 Calories from Fat54

 Bruschetta is a mixture of tomatoes, garlic, olive oil and Italian herbs served on top of toasted Italian crusty bread.

+It is quite simple, but sometimes simple is best.
 Fresh and garlicy, it makes a wonderful appetizer, or serve it on its own as a snack.

 - 1 1/2 pounds plum tomatoes, seeds removed and chopped

 - 1 clove garlic left whole

 - 1 teaspoon dried basil or 4 teaspoons minced fresh basil leaves

 - 3 tablespoons olive oil